-Commercial production will start at the end of this month at Daimler’s factory in Kecskemet, a town that’s about an hour’s ride away from Budapest, Hungary.
-This plant, which was constructed for about 800 million euro, will have about 2,500 workers (most of which would be local).
+Commercial production will start at the end of this month at Daimler’s factory in Kecskemet, a town that is about an hour’s ride away from Budapest, Hungary.
+This plant, which was constructed for about EUR800 million, will have about 2,500 workers, most of which would be local.
 This factory will produce the Mercedes B class and a model of the new A class.

 Daimler isn’t the first to put up a plant in Hungary.
-In the 1990s, Audi, Opel (a division of General Motors) and Suzuki were among those who had made Hungary a major fixture in the automotive industry.
-However, the Daimler project is the biggest new investment in Hungary within the past few years.
+In the 1990s, Audi, Opel -- a division of General Motors -- and Japanese carmaker Suzuki were among those who had made Hungary a major fixture in the automotive industry.
+However, the Daimler’s project is the biggest new investment in the country within the past few years.

 Western companies and several business groups are hurting due to the imposition of several extra taxes.
-This makes it less likely that there will be future projects after the construction of Daimler’s plant in Kecskemet.
+This makes it less likely that there will be future projects after the construction of Daimler’s plant in Kecskemet, Hungary.

 So far, the Germans have rented about 330 houses.
-They got all the available energy efficient homes and they mostly paid over 1,000 euros a month, much higher than the typical rate.
+They got all the available energy efficient homes and they mostly paid over EUR1,000 a month, much higher than the typical rate.
 He added that having the Germans around is “very positive” for Kecskemet.

 Right before production starts, there would have to be recruitment and training.
-Takarekbank analyst Gergely Suppan said that as soon as full planned capacity of 120,000 cars a year is reached, the plant and its local suppliers may add up to 5% to Hungary's overall industrial output – an influential factor on whether the economy will suffer or prosper this year. [source: Autonews]
+Takarekbank analyst Gergely Suppan said that as soon as full planned capacity of 120,000 cars a year is reached, the plant and its local suppliers may add up to 5 percent to Hungary's overall industrial output – an influential factor on whether the economy will suffer or prosper this year.